Navigating Picky Eating in Kids with Food Allergies: The Ultimate Parent’s Guide

 Instead, picky eating is a term generally used to describe those that:

 Picky eating is also known as selective eating or fussy eating.
-For a softer approach, terms like finicky or particular are often used as destigmatized alternatives.
+Other terms like finicky or particular are options with less stigma attached to them.

 How common is it?